Battle of Trout River: Canadian troops advance

-Three units of Canadian infantry were ordered to march from Huntingdon Village where they were stationed.
-These three units were the 69th Regiment, the 50th Battalion and the Montreal Garrison Artillery.
+Three units of Canadian soldiers were ordered to march from Huntingdon Village where they were stationed.
+These three units included 225 to 240 soldiers of the 50th Battalion (Huntingdon Borderers), 275 to 300 soldiers of the Montreal Garrison Artillery, and 70 to 88 members of the Montreal Engineers, which were accompanied by 500 soldiers of the 69th (South Lincolnshire) Regiment of Foot British Regulars.
 The entire force marched along the road towards Holbrook's Corners in order to meet the Fenians.
 At Hendersonville, part of the Montreal Garrison Artillery was sent to flank the Fenian positions.
 The rest of the force proceeded towards a frontal engagement.

 Engagement at Holbrook's Corners

-The 50th Battalion formed an advance guard for the Canadian forces and advanced within 300 yards of the Fenians when they deployed to assault.
+The 50th Battalion (Huntingdon Borderers) formed an advance guard for the Canadian forces and advanced within 300 yards of the Fenians when they deployed to assault.
 The Fenian advance guard had a very strong position which they held for several minutes.
 The British and Canadian troops advanced out of the woods by the river, firing as they moved.
 Said one observer, "It was not an intermittent fire, but one continuous fusillade".
 Starr told his own men to fire for 10 minutes.
 They held the advance for several minutes until Canadian forces moved to flank the Fenian position.
 At this, Starr formed up and retreated in order to the United States border where they crossed.
 The Fenians denied they were defeated in any way and had simply redeployed.
 At this time it is also mentioned that up to 1,000 Fenians were in New York and more were expected.